 Consequences of Infection

-Influenza may be severe enough to require hospitalization, and complications can include pneumonia and respiratory failure; inflammation of the heart, brain, or muscles; worsening of underlying medical conditions (such asthma or chronic heart disease); and sometimes death.
+Complications can include pneumonia and respiratory failure; inflammation of the heart, brain, or muscles; and worsening of underlying medical conditions (such asthma or chronic heart disease).
+Death may occur in certain symptomatic cases.

 Need for Medical Assistance

-Observe good respiratory hygiene (cough and sneeze etiquette) and wash hands frequently and thoroughly, especially during influenza season.
+Observe good respiratory hygiene (cough and sneeze etiquette) and frequent, thorough handwashing, especially during influenza season.
 Antiviral medications, an important adjunct to vaccination, are up to 90% effective in preventing influenza if started within 48 hours of first exposure.

 A variety of influenza vaccines are available for the prevention of seasonal influenza.
 Vaccination is recommended yearly for all persons 6 months and older and is especially important for:

-- Travel to areas with current transmission or widespread influenza activity
+- Travel to areas with current widespread influenza activity

 - Travel to countries with a high intensity of influenza activity occurring in international gateways or highly visited destinations